kubakubakuba/VideoFromPhoto/README.md

 # VideoFromPhoto
-Console app that takes use of ffmpeg to crate videos from photos.
+Console app that takes use of ffmpeg to create videos from photos.
 # Platform Support
 This app can currently be launched on linux with ffmpeg an ljsoncpp library, I will add auto installation in the future.
 # "Installing" and running the app